23W-INCO/diabetes_data_visualization/README.md

 *Clone Repository*: Users can clone the GitHub repository to access the visualization.

-*Run in GitHub Codespaces*: Running the project in GitHub Codespaces provides a seamless environment for users to interact with and explore the diabetes prevalence data.
+*Run in GitHub Codespaces*: To run the project in the CodeSpace, the user needs to replace the placeholder URLs (**const countriesApiUrl** and **const yearApiUrl**) with the appropriate URLs for the CodeSpace environment.

 **Sample Snapshot of the data visualisation**